 The above vision description was adopted by our leadership team in the fall of 2018, after a lengthy process of congregational engagement.
 We are excited to carefully pursue this long-term vision as a church family.

-To help us move steadily toward our decade-long vision, we have adopted the following four ministry priorities for the short-term:
+To help us move steadily toward our decade-long vision, we have adopted the following four ministry priorities for the next season of ministry, starting in fall 2023: